Dynamis (queen): Sole rule and allegiances

 These inscriptions show that Dynamis had close associations with Augustus, Livia and Agrippa.
 Rose sees them as supporting his theory that Dynamis might have gone to Rome with Agrippa and stayed there while Polemon was married with Pythodorida.
 Roses also suggests that she might have been one of "the foreign rulers and members of their families who sought refuge or residence" with Augustus whom he enumerated in his Res Gestae Divi Augusti.
 One problem with this is that the Res Gestae did not mention Dynamis.
-However, it can be noted that no females were mentioned.
+However, it can be noted that no women were mentioned.

 Rostovtzeff noted that the inscriptions by Dynamis attest some beneficence by Augustus and Livia and of that the one by people of Phanagoria attest some beneficence by Dynamis.
 All inscriptions refer to some act of salvation.

 Rostovtzeff also argued that the evidence points to Dynamis being the sole ruler after 8 BC.
 The inscription by the people of Phanagoria can be dated approximately.
 It could not date to before the intervention of Agrippa in the Bosporus and the adoption by this city of the name of Agrippia, which indicates that this city was grateful to him.
 Orieshnikoff suggests that other city adopted the name of Caesarea at the same time as indicated by two series of coppers coins with the inscriptions Αγριππέωv (Agrippia) and Κασαρέωv (Caesarea) respectively.
 Orieshnikoff thinks that the city was Panticapaeum and he also connects these coins to a series of gold staters with the heads of Augustus and Agrippa on them which starts from 8 BC and “goes up to 7 AD.”